 Filming and Photography at Griffith Observatory: What You Need to Know

-The Observatory’s main purpose is to serve the public, and we are open six days a week, 10-12 hours a day in pursuit of this mission.
+The Observatory’s main purpose is to serve the public, and we are open to the public 10-12 hours a day on all weekend days and most weekdays in pursuit of this mission.
 We are only able to schedule filming or photography at times which do not disrupt public operation or other scheduled Observatory activities.
 Our options for scheduling are very limited.

 In addition to limited availability, the main challenge for arranging a production shoot here is advance planning.
 The Observatory is a City of Los Angeles facility with a very small full-time staff, none of whom are dedicated to managing filming activities.
 The more planning you have done and the faster you can provide requested information, the better able we will be to help you.

 Finally, because we are a historic facility located in a public park, we must have rules to protect the building.
 This document describes them.
 While some may seem restrictive, each one is based on experience.
 You can make the process smoother by understanding the rules and making sure everyone on your crew follows them.

 Please read this information carefully.
 If you believe your proposed production shoot can conform to the process, requirements, and rules described below, you may submit an application following the instructions at the end of this document.